-The General Education portion of the Program is online for weeks 1-12 and 36-47 for a total of 288 hours

-The Didactic/Laboratory portion of the Program meets On Campus Monday through Friday from 9:00 am-4:00 pm for 800 hours.
-560 Externship hours to be arranged.
+The General Education portion of the Program is online for weeks 1-12 and 36-47 for a total of 288 hours The Didactic/Laboratory portion of the Program meets On Campus Monday through Friday from 9:00 am-4:00 pm for 800 hours.
+560 Externship hours to be arranged Class begins Sunday, July 2nd,2023 through Friday, June 21st,2024

-Day (Monday - Thursday)

-Start Date Anticipated Graduation Date

-January 5, 2025 December 19, 2025

-July 6, 2025 June 26, 2026
+- No class will be held Friday, November 10th in observance of Veteran's Day - No class will be held Thursday and Friday, November 23rd and 24th in observance of Thanksgiving Day - No class will be held Friday, December 22nd, Monday, December 25th, and Tuesday, December 26th in observance of Christmas Eve/Day - No class will be held Friday December 29th, and Monday, January 1st, 2024 in observance of New Year's Day - No class will be held Monday, January 15th, in observance of Martin Luther King Jr - No class will be held Monday, February 19th in observance of Presidents Day

+Class begins Sunday, January 7th, 2024 through Friday, December 20th, 2024
-No class will be held Monday, May 25 in observance of Memorial Day

-No class will be held Thursday, June 19 and Friday, June 20 in observance of Juneteenth.

-No class will be held Friday, July 4 in observance of Independence Day

-No class will be held Monday, Sept.
-1 in observance of Labor Day
+- No class will be held Friday, May 24th and Monday, May 27th in observance of Memorial Day - No class will be held Wednesday, June 19th in observance of Juneteenth. - No class will be held Thursday, July 4th, and Friday, July 5th in observance of Independence Day - No class will be held Friday Aug.
+30th and Monday, Sept.
+2nd in observance of Labor Day

+Class begins Sunday, July 7th ,2024 through Friday, June 27th, 2025
-No class will be held Tuesday November 11th in observance of Veteran's Day

-No class will be held Thursday and Friday, November 28th and 29th in observance of Thanksgiving Day

-No class will be held Wednesday, December 24, through Friday December 26 in observance of Christmas Eve/Day

-No class will be held Wednesday, December 31, through January 2, 2026 in observance of New Years

-No class will be held Monday, January 19 in observance of Martin Luther King Jr

-No class will be held Monday, February 16 in observance of Presidents Day
+- No class will be held Monday, November 11th in observance of Veteran's Day - No class will be held Thursday and Friday, November 28th and 29th in observance of Thanksgiving Day - No class will be held Monday, December 23rd, through Wednesday January 1st in observance of Christmas Eve/Day - No class will be held Monday, January 20th, in observance of Martin Luther King Jr - No class will be held Monday, February 17th in observance of Presidents Day